-1. Human Resources Department of Clinical Agencies I am currently participating in clinical experiences.
+Human Resources Department of Clinical Agencies I am currently participating in clinical experiences.

-for the follo owing purposes: Designated personnel for Clinical Access of Information Resource Management.
-1 To meet contractual agreements with student affiliation agreements
+for the following purposes: Designated personnel for Clinical Access of Information Resource Management.

-I understand further: (1) that such records may be disclosed only on the condition that the party to whom the information is disclosed will not re-disclose the information to any other party without my prior written consent unless specifically allowed by law; (2) that I have the right not to consent to this release of my education records by completing (CCS Form) or by filing a written notice to the SCC Registrar; (3) that I recognize that a copy of such records must be provided to me within 45 days - of my written request; and 4) that this Authorization remains in effect unless an expiration date is listed below by me in writing or revoked by me in writing to the SCC Registrar Office.
-By signing this form, I certify that I agree to the di By signing this form, I certify that I agree to the disclosure and release of the college educational records referenced above.
-A copy of this authorization shall be considered a is effective and valid as the original. · PRINT NAME SID # SIGNATURE DATE $\hfill\square$ I am opting out of signing this form and under rstand that I will not be eligible to participate in clinical activi ity at agencies requiring · me from successfully meeting the requirements for complet ion of the Nursing Program.
+1. To meet contractual agreements with stude nt affiliation agreements. will not re-discle have the right n the SCC Registra ose the information to any other party without m ot to consent to this release of my education rec ar; (3) that I recognize that a copy of such record norization remains in effect unless an expiration of on the condition that the party to whom the information is disclosed by prior written consent unless specifically allowed by law; (2) that I ords by completing (CCS Form) or by filing a written notice to s must be provided to me within 45 days - of my written request; and late is listed below by me in writing or revoked by me in writing to the By signing this f orm, I certify that I agree to the disclosure and re lease of the college educational records referenced above.
+A copy of this a uthorization shall be considered as effective and v valid as the original. • PRINT NAME SID # SIGNATURE • DATE ☐ I am opting o out of signing this form and understand that I will not be eligible to participate in clinical activity at agencies requiring s information.
+This may prevent me from succes sfully meeting the requirements for completion of the Nursing Program.